roytang/blog/content/replies/2015/03/cpuij6l/index.md

 - AskReddit
 ---

-It's not wrong to be angry; those people are assholes.\n\nHowever, it is quite useless.
+It's not wrong to be angry; those people are assholes.

+However, it is quite useless.
 Try not to let other people get to you.
 If these are people you know, let them know it's not okay.
-If these are people you can avoid, do so. \n\nLife is too short to be upset at assholes
+If these are people you can avoid, do so.

+Life is too short to be upset at assholes